mauroboffardi/decathlon/README.md

 - Created webapp framework with header and footer
 - Added configuration of database location
 - Added UPDATE method for Performance record, went to an extensive redesign of "Seconds" type to provide correct parsing, and relates test cases.
 Initialized demo data
+- implemented score calculation, adding more tests.
+Some trouble with inconsistency of result between different online calculators (i.e http://www.oocities.org/mdetting/sports/decathlon.html) and wikipedia, probably due to rounding.
+Also, uncertainty between INT() e ROUND().
+ROUND returns points closer to the reference values reported in Wikipedia for 7000,8000,9000,10000 pts.
+The most affected are events measured in centimeters (integer) and with lower values (High Jump), where probably fraction of a centimeter generate more errors.
+Unfortunately test cases for exact match to 7,8,9,10.000 points still fail, but i'll move forward.

 ### TODO
-- calculate score
 - to test cases and review Second.toString()
 - Manage performance deletion
-- Check string length in DB layer
 - Create default view
 - Create/edit a new performance
 - Show performance list sorted by score
 - Manage in progress / finished statues
-- Manage logs better
-- Distinguish between Male/female races
-- Rationalize events in their own table?

 ### Improvements
+Those improvements are not necessary for the correct behavior of the MVP, but should probably be done for a final release.

-- Implement complete set of JUnit tests
+- [] Implement complete set of JUnit tests
+- [X] Probably define an interface common to Meters Centimeters and Seconds
+- [] make constructor of PerformanceImpl protected, and use Reflections in test to access it
+- [] fine-tune calculation of points for improved precision.
+- [] Distinguish between Male/female Calendars for events and label for sprint (110m/100m)
+- [] Check string length in DB layer
+- [] Rationalize events in their own table?
+In general is better practice, in this case seems overengeneering because, well, decathlon will always remain with 10 events :)
+- [] Better handling of log files

 ### Should probably have done better